El-Vaibhav/Fake-News-Detection-Using-Machine-Learning/README.md

 Conclusion:

 # Best Features:
-The Word Count and TF-IDF features, in combination with Decision Tree and Random Forest classifiers, provided the best results for fake news detection, with 100% accuracy in multiple tests.
+Word Count and TF-IDF worked very well with the Decision Tree and Random Forest Classifiers in fake news detection, returning 100% accuracy multiple times on the two mentioned features.

 # Best Classifiers:
+The best performance among all the classifiers for different features was that of Decision Tree and Random Forest.

-Decision Tree and Random Forest consistently outperformed other classifiers across different feature sets.
-Logistic Regression performed well with the N-Gram Count feature but showed lower accuracy with other features.
-Naive Bayes underperformed across most feature sets, achieving the highest accuracy (61%) only with N-Gram Count and TF-IDF features.
+Logistic Regression performed really very well with the N-Gram Count feature, but it had pretty low performance with the rest of the features.

+In most of the feature sets, Naive Bayes underperformed, having achieved highest accuracy 61% achieved with N-Gram Count and TF-IDF features.
+.
 # Conclusion
-Overall, Decision Tree and Random Forest classifiers with Word Count or TF-IDF features appear to be the most effective combination for this fake news detection task.
+For fake news detection, the best general combination appears to be either a Decision Tree or Random Forest classifier combined with Word Count or TF-IDF features

 # Usage
 Clone the repository: